 We’ve subscribed to Herbal Roots Zine magazine by herbalist Kristine Brown and have really used and enjoyed it!
 This is a hand-crafted publication especially for children to teach them about herbs and healing plants.
 Each issue includes crossword puzzles, recipes, stories, illustrations, crafts and a whole host of other nifty stuff.

-Kristine has added a lot of learning resources to her shop over the years and each one might be of interest to your children.
+- Kristine has added a lot of learning resources to her shop over the years and each one might be of interest to your children.
 Be sure to check out her whole shop!
 She also has online classes which I’m really excited to explore but haven’t done so yet.
 If you take one, please leave a comment and tell me what you thought!

-Herbs for Kids
+Random Herby Things for Kids

-I just wanted to toss in these fun ideas from Pistachio Project – she knows her herbs!
+I also wanted to toss in these fun ideas from Pistachio Project – she knows her herbs!
 Food and crafts are always pleasing and they’re a great way to make herbs accessible to children.

 - Herbal Craft – Homemade Herbal Slime and Herbal Moon Sand – both so fun and tactile!

-- Herbal Kool Aid Alternative
+- Herbal Kool Aid Alternative- yay!

 I’ve recently been invited to join a herb group that is very pro Dr. Christopher.
 I would be interested in your pros and cons as I know very little about his ideas–just looked briefly at his website.
 My main interest is in planting a large section of my garden in herbs that will thrive beautifully.